Rome, Georgia: Indigenous history

 In 1802, the United States and Georgia executed the Compact of 1802, in which Georgia sold its claimed western lands (a claim dating to its colonial charter) to the United States.
 In return, the federal government agreed to ignore Cherokee land titles and remove all Cherokee from Georgia.
 The commitment to evict the Cherokee was not immediately enforced, and Chiefs John Ross and Major Ridge led efforts to stop their removal, including several federal lawsuits.

 During the 1813 Creek Civil War, most Cherokee took the side of the Lower Creek Indians, who were more assimilated and willing to deal with European Americans, against the Red Sticks or Upper Creek.
 As they had lived more isolated from the Whites, they had maintained strong, conservative cultural traditions.
 Before the Cherokee moved to Head of Coosa, Chief Ridge commanded a company of warriors as a unit of the Tennessee militia, with Chief Ross as adjutant.
 This Cherokee unit was under the overall command of United States Major Andrew Jackson, and supported the Upper Creek.
 They were the part of the Creek who had adopted more European-American customs and were more aligned with American settlers.
-The Creek War played out within the American Revolutionary War of the War of 1812.
+The Creek War played out within the War of 1812.

-In 1829, European Americans discovered gold near Dahlonega, Georgia, starting the first gold rush in the United States.
+In 1829, European Americans discovered gold near Dahlonega, Georgia, which began the United States' second major gold rush.
 Congressional passage of the Indian Removal Act of 1830, which fulfilled the Compact of 1802, was related to that gold discovery and the desire of Whites to settle the land, as well as President Andrew Jackson's commitment to removal of Native Americans to enable development by the whites.

 Even before removal began, in 1831, Georgia's General Assembly passed legislation that claimed all Cherokee land in Northwest Georgia.
 This entire territory was called Cherokee County; the following year, the Assembly organized the territory as the nine counties that still exist in the 21st century.